2 officers struck while responding to crash on I-64 in St. Louis

 It’s unclear how many other people were hit, but Hayden said their conditions vary.

+Both officers were taken to Barnes-Jewish Hospital for treatment.
+Hayden said he spoke to the officers, who were stable but in a lot of pain.
+The extent of their injuries was not immediately released.
+Multiple police officers were waiting outside of the hospital for any information on their fellow officers.

-Hayden said they have identified the driver involved, but it’s unclear whether that person will be charged.
+Hayden said they have identified the driver involved and are still trying to determine what charges that person may face.

-FOX 2 will continue to update this story with more information as it becomes available.
+A portion of I-64 was shut down after the crash but has since been reopened.